Vyral/base-template/_posts/2019-07-25-why-many-are-making-the-switch-to-exp.md

 {% include youtube.html %}

-Today I sat down with The Caul Group’s operations manager, Pam Saxman, to chat about a movement in the real estate industry
+<center>Today I sat down with The Caul Group’s operations manager, Pam Saxman, to chat about a movement in the real estate industry</center>

 In real estate lately, we’ve noticed that many agents are moving from traditional brokerages to either independent firms or to other brokerages.
 In light of this trend, I sat down with The Caul Group’s operations manager, Pam Saxman, to chat about what’s next for our own team.